BrianGladman/gsl/doc/lls.rst

    equations method, they are estimated from the eigenvalues of the :math:`X^T X` matrix.

+.. function:: const gsl_matrix * gsl_multilarge_linear_matrix_ptr (const gsl_multilarge_linear_workspace * work)

+   For the normal equations method, this function returns a pointer to the :math:`X^T X` matrix.
+For the TSQR method, this function returns a pointer to the upper triangular :math:`R` matrix.

+.. function:: const gsl_vector * gsl_multilarge_linear_rhs_ptr (const gsl_multilarge_linear_workspace * work)

+   For the normal equations method, this function returns a pointer to the :math:`X^T y` right hand side vector.
+For the TSQR method, this function returns a pointer to the :math:`Q^T y` right hand side vector.

 .. function:: int gsl_multilarge_linear_rcond (double * rcond, gsl_multilarge_linear_workspace * work)

    This function computes the reciprocal condition number, stored in